 Which is why everyone is lying.

 Sure it still leaves a nasty aftertaste, but it’s much easier to swallow.
+It’s like the salt and lime required to prevent people from vomiting while slamming shots of cheap tequila.

-But it doesn’t matter how much you dress this up, the fundamental truth remains.
+Unfortunately it doesn’t matter how much you dress this up, the fundamental truth remains.

 The fundamental truth being: If you’re exercising in high heels, the only person you’re not thinking about is yourself.